"John Knox, on his death-bed in 1572, asked his wife to read to him John 17, 'where', he said, 'I cast my first anchor.'" (Bruce)

 Š John 17:6 explains their salvation in the election of God (the men You have given Me out of the world), seeing it from God's point of view.

 Š John 17:8 explains their salvation in their faith (they have believed that You sent Me), seeing it from humanity's point of view.

 “I pray for them.
 I do not pray for the world but for those whom You have given Me, for they are Yours.
 And all Mine are Yours, and Yours are Mine, and I am glorified in them.”

-a.
-When Jesus says I do not pray for the world it is not out of unconcern for the world's plight.
-It was because of a focus on His own disciples.
+ii.
+When Jesus said, I do not pray for the world it was not because He did not care for a lost and fallen world; it was to focus on His own disciples.
 “He was praying for the instrument He was creating, through which He would reach the world.”
 (Morgan)